PoisotLab/ms_network_prediction/manuscript.md

 [from @Hadfield2014TalTwo] is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
-The initial and imputed networks are represented as their tSNE embedding, and the colors of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.](figures/figure1.png){#fig:example}
+The initial and imputed networks are represented as their tSNE embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.](figures/figure1.png){#fig:example}